ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Stat>HighStatLevel High Stat Threshold: Stats above this level are considered high Cheats.Consts.Stat>HighStatMoraleEffect High Stat Morale Effect: High Health, Sanity and Comfort increase the Colonist's morale by this much
-Cheats.Consts.Stat>LackOfLight Lack of Light: Colonist Sanity decreases when a Colonist is living Underground Cheats.Consts.Stat>LowSanityNegativeTraitChance Chance for getting a flaw when experiencing a Sanity breakdown: Chance of getting a negative trait when Sanity reaches zero, in %
+Cheats.Consts.Stat>LackOfLight Lack of Light: Colonist Sanity decreases when a Colonist is living Underground Cheats.Consts.Stat>LackOfLight_Morale Lack of Light (Morale): Colonist Morale decreases when a Colonist is living Underground Cheats.Consts.Stat>LowSanityNegativeTraitChance Chance for getting a flaw when experiencing a Sanity breakdown: Chance of getting a negative trait when Sanity reaches zero, in %
 Cheats.Consts.Stat>LowSanitySuicideChance Chance of Suicide: Chance of suicide when Sanity reaches zero, in % Cheats.Consts.Stat>LowStatLevel Low Stat Threshold: Stats below this level are considered low